SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

     - see task 81
   - Task 84 ("Backend: testing DAO function"):
     - lost a lot of time in setting up the testing environment
+  - Task 86 ( "Setup docker Image")
+    - we had problem with sqlite3 library
   - Task 90 ("Backend : testing teacher email notifications") [story 2 of SPRINT 2]:
     - there were more use cases to consider to reach the min coverage threshold
   - Task 94 ("Frontend Teacher Stats Page: create page component"):